Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 * Update the code in CredentialResolver.java to customize anything.
 * Use the following gradle command or IDE (IntelliJ or Eclipse) gradle build option to build the jar:
   > gradle jar
 * keeper-external-credentials-1.0.0.jar will be generated under the build/libs folder.
-The release publishes one JAR per supported ServiceNow release, each compiled against that release's MID Server libraries (see "Registering the resolver" below).
+(A local `gradle jar` includes both resolver class names; the published per-ServiceNow-release JARs are split into `fqcn`/`legacy` variants - see "Registering the resolver" below.
+Pass `-PresolverVariant=fqcn` or `-PresolverVariant=legacy` to reproduce a specific variant locally.)

 # Steps to install and use Keeper Secrets Manager as external credential resolver